FrancisVarga/as3JDownloader/README.md

 #Instructions
 -------------

-This is a ActionScript3 small API for the [JDownloader](http://jdownloader.org/)...
+This is a ActionScript3 small lib for the [JDownloader](http://jdownloader.org/)...

 [Download JDownloader](http://jdownloader.org/download/index)